Terry McDermott (singer)

-Terry McDermott (born 6 August 1977) is a Scottish-born American recording artist.
+Terry McDermott (born 6 August 1977) is a Scottish singer-songwriter.
 He has been part of a number of bands including Driveblind in the UK, and Lotus Crush in the US.
 In 2012, he came to prominence as the runner-up of the third season of the American version of The Voice.

 Career

 McDermott became a singer in the Aberdeen-based Driveblind that was founded as a collaboration and two-piece singer-songwriter partnership between McDermott on vocals and Nick Tyler on lead guitar.
 After recording a number of songs together released on cassette, more members joined in, namely Cameron Taylor (rhythm guitar), Jack Morrice (bass guitar), Dave Nicholson (keyboards) and Dave McKay (drums).
 After quickly establishing themselves in the local Aberdeen music scene, they travelled for shows in New York and Los Angeles in spring 2003, eventually basing themselves in the latter that summer, after being signed to A&M Records.
 President of A&M Ron Fair became the head Of Geffen Records soon after, taking Driveblind with him to the label.
 Driveblind released a debut self-titled album Driveblind on 24 October 2006, via Geffen Records.
 The band toured extensively throughout the US supporting and performing with acts such as Taylor Hawkins of the Foo Fighters, Candlebox, Whitestarr, Nikka Costa, Matisyahu, The Bravery, Hot Hot Heat, The Charlatans UK and English band The Thieves.
 This was followed by an EP, entitled The Future You Were Promised with all new materials in 2008.

 After things fell through, McDermott left Los Angeles for New Orleans where he settled with his wife and son.
 In 2009, he formed yet another rock and alternative pop band called Lotus Crush with Candlebox members Peter Klett and Scott Mercado (who met McDermott when Driveblind supported Candlebox in 2006) MIGGS member John Luzzi, and Second Coming bassist, Johnny Bacolas.
 Based in Seattle, Lotus Crush released its debut album Half Light Morning released on Fontana on 3 March 2011, appearing at the SXSW music festival in Austin, Texas the following month.

 He has also been part of a formation called Northsouth with Afghan Whigs guitarist Dave Rosser.
 McDermott takes part in vocals, guitar and production.